Emera IDEA Building

 By co-locating space for startups, SMEs , and corporate innovation teams when excess capacity is available, ideaHUB will help drive business growth and create an environment in which ideas and talent developed in the university can find a way into the market.
 This is not only an economic opportunity for local businesses and entrepreneurs: it also a vital educational and career-building opportunity for Dalhousie's engineering students, who can gain vital experience and connections by applying their developing skills to "real world" projects.

 Learn about some of the startups making their home in the Emera ideaHUB through this new interview series!

 Contact the Emera IdeaHub

-A fully featured Emera IdeaHub website is under development, as the hub itself gets up and running.
-In time, this website will share information about the innovative work taking place in the hub and provide guidance for individuals and organizations with ideas that they believe could be developed in collaboration with Dalhousie faculty and students.
+Please visit the official Emera ideaHub website for more information about the innovative work taking place in the hub.
+The website provides guidance for individuals and organizations with ideas that they believe could be developed in collaboration with Dalhousie faculty and students.

 Please contact the IdeaHub administrators directly at firstname.lastname@example.org with any questions you might have about the IdeaHub's operations.